pRizz/GitHubCommentInjector/README.md

-# GitHub Comment Injector
+# GitHub One Click Comment

-GitHub Comment Injector is a Chrome extension that allows you to make a list of predefined comments and adds them to the GitHub UI on Pull Requests as new buttons (may add support for adding comments to Issues page later).
+GitHub One Click Comment is a Chrome extension that allows you to make a list of predefined comments and adds them to the GitHub UI on Pull Requests and Issues as new buttons.

 If you add predefined comments while on a PR, you must refresh the page to see the buttons, currently.